goossens/ObjectTalk/docs-src/guide/functions.md

 		return input - 1;
 	}

-Here’s a function called chooseStepFunction() which returns the stepForward() function or the stepBackward() function based on a Boolean arameter called backward:
+Here’s a function called chooseStepFunction() which returns the stepForward() function or the stepBackward() function based on a Boolean parameter called backward:

 	function chooseStepFunction(backward) {
 		return backward ? stepBackward : stepForward;